wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [PoC-in-GitHub #Project#](https://github.com/nomi-sec/PoC-in-GitHub): 📡 PoC auto collect from GitHub. ⚠️ Be careful Malware.

+- [cve #Project#](https://github.com/trickest/cve): Gather and update all available and newest CVEs with their PoC.

 ## Payloads

 - [SecLists #Project#](https://github.com/danielmiessler/SecLists): SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.